-At the Lifetime Eyecare, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+At Lifetime Eyecare, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
 Following a thorough eye evaluation, however, our optometrists it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?

 Functional vision is the set of visual skills that a person uses to gather and process vision information.
 In other words, functional vision is how your entire visual system — the eyes, the brain, the visual pathways — work together to help you accurately interpret and interact with your environment.

 Does My Child Have ADD, ADHD, or a Vision Problem?

 Studies show that children with functional vision issues are twice as likely to be diagnosed with ADD or ADHD as compared to their peers.